sonic-net/sonic-mgmt/docs/testplan/chassis-lag-test-plan.md

 Verify that when a LAG is dynamically deleted via CLI on an ASIC, it is removed in remote ASIC_DB.
 ### Test Steps
-* Delete an existing LAG from any ASIC in the OC topology
+* Delete an existing LAG from any ASIC
 * Add back the deleted LAG

 ### Pass/Fail Criteria